Skip to main content

 Natural relaxation routines

-It’s natural that we multiple times a day become absent and inattentive.
-These are natural trance-states we can take care of and expand.
-Allow yourself to feel and stretch your body after "falling out" like this, give your body some rest to loosen up stresses and tensions.
+It’s natural that we become absent and inattentive multiple times a day These are natural trance-states we can take care of and expand.
+Allow yourself to feel and stretch your body after "falling out" like this - give your body some rest to loosen up stresses and tensions.

 Mindfullness